Put-in-Bay Lodging What will The Future Hold?

-So with these two entwined missions in mind, LESI is embarking on research to help us to meet our islands goals.
+So with these two entwined missions in mind, LESI is embarking on research to help us to meet our island’s goals.
 I don’t know if we have ever really put those “goals’ to paper, but it is an important concept.
 As islanders, we often express our interest in certain types of visitors we want.
 We like business groups, sports tournaments, weddings, families, and couples.
 We encourage adventure tourism and outdoor enthusiasts.

-We worry about young 20 some things that come only to test their alcohol limits but welcome them back as 40-year-olds reliving their past.
-But really the bigger picture for us as a region is how to increase our success and do it in a way that makes us (and our visitors) happy to be here.
+We worry about young 20 things that come only to test their alcohol limits but welcome them back as 40-year-olds reliving their past.
+But really, the bigger picture for us as a region is how to increase our success and do it in a way that makes us (and our visitors) happy to be here.
 This idea starts with what we envision our island should be.

-Right now sports marketing and organized activities like Put-in-Bay marathons, soccer, volleyball and softball tournaments are growing in popularity.
-These events don’t have to be charity oriented anymore, in fact, many groups run tournament competitions and 5K runs as a business.
-For Put-in-Bay Lodging, attracting groups that have a specific focus like sports, cars, or boating may have more long-term sustainability.
+Right now sports marketing and organized activities like Put-in-Bay marathons, soccer, volleyball, and softball tournaments are growing in popularity.
+These events don’t have to be charity oriented anymore; many groups run tournament competitions, and 5K runs as a business.
+For Put-in-Bay Lodging, attracting groups with a specific focus, like sports, cars, or boating, may have more long-term sustainability.

-In many ways, these types of long-term solutions might just be the perfect answer.
+In many ways, these types of long-term solutions might be the perfect answer.
 Better targeting of these specific visitors may be part of the tasking we require of LESI in years to come.
-Perhaps our partnership with LESI will help us to develop the resources and facilities required to compete.
+Perhaps our partnership with LESI will help us to develop the resources and facilities needed to compete.
 Let me know what you think